Best fish-free Omega-3 supplements for non-fish shoppers

 Best potency screen

-Compare DHA and EPA per serving instead of relying on broad plant-based omega-3 claims.
+Compare DHA and EPA per serving instead of relying on broad plant-based Omega-3 claims.

 Best daily-use screen